ancasimon/sports-roster/README.md

 1. In your browser, navigate to `http://localhost:9999`.

 ## Firebase Deployment
-Thsi project has been deployed with Firebase.
+This project has been deployed with Firebase.
 You can find it here: https://sportsroster-76450.web.app.